 - Streamlining communications among sponsor, research administrators, PI and research personnel

 - Negotiating and signing all industry clinical trial agreements and other contracts with human subjects funded by industry.
-(The CTO will review contract language to protect the University and the investigator’s rights for publication, intellectual property, indemnification and other issues.)
+(We will review contract language to protect the University and the investigator’s rights for publication, intellectual property, indemnification and other issues.)

 - Study budget development and negotiation